China defends Sri Lankan project in test of its push to invest abroad

 New Delhi hopes a review of China’s involvement in Sri Lanka, which lies near vital shipping lanes, will help it retrieve lost ground in a country where it traditionally holds sway.

-Modi will spend two days there, travelling to the Tamil-dominated north and the centre of the separatist war.
+Modi will spend two days there, traveling to the Tamil-dominated north and the center of the separatist war.